twadada/Machine-Translation/README.md

 python train.py -save_name save_name -epoch_size 10 -opt_type Adam -gpuid 0
 ```

 This file outputs a trained model in "Results" directory at every epoch.
-If development data is given, perplexity (ppl) on the data is calculated at every epoch; the value of ppl is described in the model name.
+If development data is given, perplexity (ppl) on the data is calculated at every epoch.
+The value of ppl is described in the model name.
 Enable -remove_models option to keep only the model that has achieved the best perplexity on development data.
 If you omit -gpuid option, CPU is used instead.
 For other options, use -h option and see usage messages.

 Once training is done, you can select a model and translate test data as follows: